awwaiid/repl-looper/README.md

 * Simple functions with no parameters are automatically evaluated, so you use `p` instead of `p()`
 * Common 808 samples are loaded under `s808.<tab>` and have shortcuts like `CP`

-# Library and Live-Coding Helpers
+## Library and Live-Coding Helpers

 There are a lot of pre-defined variables, functions, and objects to make live-coding with `repl-looper` convenient.
+These have been built organically based on usage, suggestions are welcome!
+In particular tab-complete-friendly prefixes for method names could be improved.

 ## Pre-defined variables/functions
   * `a`..`h` -- loops, one per grid-row